Getting in a couple of deep ‘

 When you sleep, the brain turns the day’s events into long-term memory.
 This technique is known as consolidation and it helps in retaining memory over a long period of time.
 Everything you learn during the day will be retained properly only when you sleep well.

 – Improves Productivity

-Sleep is essential for various aspects of brain functions like productivity, cognition, performance and concentration.
+Sleep is essential for various aspects of brain functions like productivity, cognition, performance, and concentration.
 Good sleep improves problem-solving skills and enhances performance in adults and children alike.

 – Reduces Stress

-When the body doesn’t get enough sleep, it may react by producing an increased level of the stress hormones.
+When the body doesn’t get enough sleep, it may react by producing an increased level of stress hormones.
 Regular and deep sleep help in reducing stress significantly.

 Promotes Better Physical Health

 Poor sleep quality doesn’t just affect mental health but also physical health.
 Insufficient sleep can lead to serious health problems.

 Those sleeping less than six hours per night are reportedly at an increased risk of type 2 diabetes.
 Regular sleep pattern helps in lowering the stress levels and inflammation to your cardiovascular system, which in turn can reduce the chances of a stroke or heart condition.
 Lastly, a good night’s sleep reduces the risk of developing colon and breast cancer.